Christy Sports – Tennis Racquet Buying Guide

 THE PLAYER

-There is a lot to consider before you even start thinking about racquets.
+There is a lot to consider when picking a new racquets.
 Think about the type of player you are first.

 A Tip from a Wannabe Pro: I always worried that as I got older, I would need a racquet that would produce more power for me.
 But this isn’t always true!
 Don’t go from one of the racquet spectrum to the other just because you reach a certain age and want to play a different style.
 In my experience, after being used to a certain kind of racquet and having the same style of swing for decades, switching to a high power, short compact swing did not help my tennis game.
 Make moderate changes and know that there’s a reason most of the best selling racquets aim to please the players in the middle. -Jin